Pcrm dietary guidelines 2010 02 02_mk_2

 specific principles that guided the development of these graphics.
 These are

-detailed in the USDA's Food Guide: Background and Development, released in
+USDA's Food Guide: Background and Development, released in

 1993 (Welsh 1993).
 Several of these principles remain relevant for the